French Americans: Louisiana

 During the War of 1812, Louisiana residents of French origin took part on the American side in the Battle of New Orleans (December 23, 1814, through January 8, 1815).
 Jean Lafitte and his Baratarians later were honored by US General Andrew Jackson for their contribution to the defense of New Orleans.

 In Louisiana today, more than 15 percent of the population of the Cajun Country reported in the 2000 United States census that French was spoken at home.

 Another significant source of immigrants to Louisiana was Saint-Domingue (today Haiti); many Saint Dominicans fled during this time, and half of the diaspora eventually settled in New Orleans.

+Arkansas has seen a slow rebirth in interest in its French and Creole heritage, with attention being focused on Arkansas Post (the first French settlement in Lower Louisiana) and Little Rock.
+Arkansas Creoles who are recapturing their heritage have grown the existing Mardi Gras in Little Rock, as well as began relationships with French Colonial Societies.

 Biloxi in Mississippi, and Mobile in Alabama, still contain French American heritage since they were founded by the Canadian Pierre Le Moyne d'Iberville.

 The Houma Tribe in Louisiana still speak the same French they had been taught 300 years ago.

 The Marquis de Lafayette, known as “The Hero of the Two Worlds” for his accomplishments in the service of the United States in the American War of Independence.